stepleton/cameo/aphid/README.md

 the Selector program, and a bug fix that allows a Lisa to boot reliably from a Cameo/Aphid attached to the upper port of a 2-port parallel expansion card.
 (Tom Stepleton)

+3 February 2021: Automatic firmware loading on startup and the addition of a device tree overlay dramatically reduce boot times, making it feasible to install Cameo/Aphid inside a Lisa 2/10.